AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/synergy/setting-up.md

 leave it turned off, as it causes a lot of network traffic.

 Once you have created a surface in Titan, you need to match it to the Ai surface.
-Click on the \{Link\} button on the unmatched surface at the bottom, then click on the Screen 1 surface at the top (or you can click **"Link to new Surface"** to automatically create a new surface and link to it).
+Click on the <Keys.ContextKey>Link</Keys.ContextKey> button on the unmatched surface at the bottom, then click on the Screen 1 surface at the top (or you can click **"Link to new Surface"** to automatically create a new surface and link to it).